HengyuMeng/HengyuMeng.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!
-I am Hengyu Meng, a MPhil student at the Hong Kong University of Science and Technology (Guangzhou), supervisied by Prof. Zeyu Wang in [CIS Lab](https://cislab.hkust-gz.edu.cn/) and co-supervised by Prof. [Ligang Liu](http://staff.ustc.edu.cn/~lgliu/).

-Before joining HKUST (GZ), I earned my bachelor's degree from South China University of Technology (SCUT) in 2024, focusing on game development, particularly for [SimulatorX](https://simulatorx.org/), a simulation platform for the RoboMaster robotics competition :robot:.
+Hi!
+I'm Hengyu Meng, a Ph.D. student in the [Division of Arts and Machine Creativity](https://amc.hkust.edu.hk/) at the Hong Kong University of Science and Technology, supervised by Prof. [Hongbo Fu](https://hongbofu.people.ust.hk/), co-supervised by Prof. Zeyu Wang.
+Prior to this, I was a master student at the Hong Kong University of Science and Technology (Guangzhou), where I worked under the supervision of Prof. Zeyu Wang in [CIS Lab](https://cislab.hkust-gz.edu.cn/) and co-supervised by Prof. [Ligang Liu](http://staff.ustc.edu.cn/~lgliu/).
+I obtained my bachelor's degree from South China University of Technology (SCUT) in 2024, focusing on game development, particularly for [SimulatorX](https://simulatorx.org/), a simulation platform for the RoboMaster robotics competition :robot:.

-My current research centers on differential geometry processing for human-centric 3D generation and human-computer interaction (HCI).
+My current research centers on generative geometry processing for human-centric 3D content creation and human-computer interaction (HCI).
 I also maintain an active interest in exploring artistic applications of computational technologies. :dizzy:.